dbos-inc/dbos-docs/docs/tutorials/logging.md

 ### Configuration

-In the Operon [configuration file](../api-reference/configuration), you can configure the logging level, silence the logger, and request to add context metadata to log entries:
+In the [configuration file](../api-reference/configuration), you can configure the logging level, silence the logger, and request to add context metadata to log entries:
 ```yaml
 ...
 telemetry: